Keith Ellison, lead prosecutor in George Floyd case: "Injustice has been a hallmark of our criminal justice system"

 Minnesota Attorney General Keith Ellison, who will lead all prosecutions related to the death of George Floyd, said Monday that "injustice has been a hallmark of our criminal justice system."

-Ellison's comments come after six days of nationwide protests, which have turned into violent clashes between police and demonstrators in many U.S. cities.
+Ellison's comments come after nearly a week of nationwide protests, which have turned into violent clashes between police and demonstrators in many U.S. cities.
 In Minnesota, Governor Tim Walz fully mobilized the state's National Guard this weekend.
 The protests were sparked by the death of George Floyd, the Minnesota man who died on May 25 after a police officer pressed his knee onto his neck — despite Floyd's repeated pleading for air.

 Read Quijano's interview with Ellison below: